MI-DPLA/combine/docs/configuration.rst

     - If ``harvestAllSets``, provide just the single string ``true``.

  Once the OAI endpoint has been added in the Django admin, from the configurations page you are presented with a table showing all configured OAI endpoints.
 The last column includes a link to issue a command to view all OAI sets from that endpoint.

+ **Question:** What should I do if my OAI endpoint has no sets?

+In the event that your OAI endpoint does not have sets, or there are records you would like to harvest that may not belong to a set, there is an option on the OAI Harvesting screen, under the dropdown "Harvest Type" to "Harvest all records".
+This effectively *unsets* the ``Scope Type`` and ``Scope Value``, triggering the DPLA Ingestion 3 OAI harvester to harvest all records.
+Because this style of harvesting cannot parallelize across sets, it may be considerably slower, but is an option.

 Transformation Scenario